Ali-Mikael/IS-course/h6-hashingItOut.md

   - <img width="1028" alt="Screenshot 2025-03-01 at 15 04 22" src="https://github.com/user-attachments/assets/3d7f0f54-78a5-4c5a-af23-e1b01147c5e6" />
 - And get to cracking!
 - The command works in the following way:
-  - The '-m 0' specifies the mode, with 0 = md5 here.
+  - The `-m 0` specifies the mode, with 0 = md5 here.
   - Then we simply specify the hash we wan't to 'crack' (we are actually just hashing words from the provided dictionary and doing a simple comparison operation)
   - The rockyou.txt is simply the file we use for comparison.
-  - And lastly the '-o solved.txt' just tells the program where to store a possible answer. with -o indicating output and the latter being the text file where to store it.
+  - And lastly the `-o solved.txt` just tells the program where to store a possible answer. with -o indicating output and the latter being the text file where to store it.